How To Get A Tennessee Certificate of Resale [2023 Guide]

-When a business purchases inventory to resell, they can do so without paying sales tax.
-In order to do so, the retailer will need to provide a Tennessee Certificate of Resale to their vendor.
+A Certificate of Resale allows a business in Tennessee to purchase items for resale without paying sales tax.
+In order to do so, the retailer will first need to provide a Tennessee Certificate of Resale to their vendor.

 What is a Certificate of Resale?

-Read more about how to register for a Tennessee Sales Tax Permit.
-After registering, businesses that showed they make taxable sales will be automatically issued a Tennessee Sales and Use Tax Certificate of Resale.
+After registering for the Sales Tax Permit, businesses that indicate they will make taxable sales will be automatically issued a Tennessee Sales and Use Tax Certificate of Resale.
 The certificate is saved for download in the businesses’ Tennessee Taxpayer Access Point (TNTAP) account.

 Does a Tennessee Resale Certificate Expire?